AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/confluence-space.md

 #### Impact/Urgency:

-**If your space creation is urgent, please provide the details how this space is important in your routine business movement** (The reason in details why it is required to resolve asap)
+**Any target date desired?
+If your space creation is urgent, please provide the reason in details why it is required to resolve asap**

 **Please provide us the details of how exactly impacting to your business and number of users impacted**